fluid-project/infusion/README.md

 ## How Do I Create an Infusion Package? ##

-Strictly speaking, Infusion can be used directly from source (i.e. by including each individual required file).
-However, for simplicity and performance reasons, you may wish to create a concatenated, minified file.
-Source maps for the minified file are automatically generated to make debugging easier.
-The Grunt build options described below will allow you to remove any unneeded features or libraries that you may already have in your project.
+For simplicity and performance reasons, you may wish to create a concatenated, minified file.
+However, such a file is often difficult to read.
+To address this, source maps for the minified file are automatically generated to make debugging easier.

+### Source Maps ###

+Source maps are supported in all of the major browser: [Chrome](https://developer.chrome.com/devtools/docs/javascript-debugging#source-maps), [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map), [IE 11](https://msdn.microsoft.com/library/dn255007#source_maps), and Safari.
+To make use of them, enabled source maps in your support debugging environment, and ensure that the source maps are hosted from the same relative path that they were generated at.

 ### Dependencies ###